Estimated reading time: 15 minutes

 This also led to the rise of drone usage among civilians.

-The use of civilian drones dates back to 2006, when the FAA allowed drones to the commercial airspace.
+The use of civilian drones dates back to 2006, when the FAA allowed drones in commercial airspace.

 As a result, many Government agencies built drones to survey pipelines, fires and even inspect borders.